 The fish farm control room needed to feel grimy and industrial, in contrast to the high-tech control screens.
 It was shot in a studio with exterior views created using an LED volume, allowing precise control of time-of-day lighting while maintaining accurate reflections.

-A man with long hair and a beard is seated at a workstation, looking surprised, with multiple computer screens displaying data and graphics in a dimly lit control room.
+A man with long hair and a beard, looking surprised while seated in front of multiple computer monitors displaying various data and graphics in a dimly lit control room.

 Sjur Aarthun FNF / Nordisk Film Production AS